chaitanya91k/DevOps/HW/HW3/README.md

 * Clone this repo
 * Go to the Queues directory `cd Queues`
 * Run `npm install` to install the dependencies
+* Install Redis and start the server using `redis-server` command
 * Run `sudo node main.js` to start the server

 ### Tasks